barbeque/chip8.rs/README.md

 ## Building
 ### macOS
- 1. Install SDL2, SDL2_image, SDL2_mixer and SDL2_ttf frameworks [from the libsdl website](https://www.libsdl.org/download-2.0.php).
+ 1. Install the SDL2 framework [from the libsdl website](https://www.libsdl.org/download-2.0.php).
+Future versions may require SDL2_ttf.
  2. Make sure that your Rust build environment is up to date.
  3. `cargo run` should launch the emulator with a default game.